-Society continues to become more diverse.
-For that reason, it is critical that we find and develop the gifts and talents of all children and youth in our nation.
+In a diverse society, it is critical that we find and develop the gifts and talents of all children and youth in our nation.
 Equity, diversity, access, and excellence are essential to high-level academic achievement.
 Diversity has been a topic of discussion in America for decades.
 Embedded in discussions of equity, diversity, access, and excellence are race, culture, class, ethnicity, income, gender, sexual orientation, linguistic differences, and learning differences.
-All of these can be represented within students with multiple exceptionalities as well.
+Click here for an overview of the document.

 Our Mission Statement speaks directly to this: The Association for the Gifted (TAG), a division of the Council for Exceptional Children (CEC), embraces and supports the needs of students with gifts and talents, focusing on multi-exceptional and other diverse learners, through advocacy, professional learning, and resources.

-CEC-TAG values working collaboratively and respectfully to advocate for quality education and service for all children with gifts and talents, especially those with multiple exceptionalities (2e) and from other diverse populations.
-Given TAG’s emphasis on equity, diversity, and access, this document is a call to action for all stakeholders, as there is shared responsibility for providing schools where all students thrive, including gifted and talented students from racially, culturally, ethnically, and linguistically different (RCELD) populations who are too often underrepresented.
-Action, in order to achieve diversity, equity, and access, is required in six areas:
+CEC-TAG values working collaboratively and respectfully to advocate for quality education and service for all children with gifts and talents, especially those who are twice-exceptional (2e) and from other diverse populations.
+Given TAG’s emphasis on equity, diversity, and inclusion, this document is a call to action for all stakeholders, as there is shared responsibility for providing schools where all students thrive, including gifted and talented students from racially, culturally, ethnically, and linguistically different (RCELD) populations who are too often underrepresented.
+In order to achieve diversity, equity, and inclusion, action is required in six areas:

 - Professional Learning

 - Research in Equity and Diversity